lance-gg/lance/docs/MyFirstGame.md

 ### The Ball Game Object
 The Ball class is only slightly more complicated than the Paddle class.
 It has no netScheme attributes, but it does have a *bending* property.
 The default bending properties indicate that the client object's position should gradually *bend* towards the server object's position at a rate of 80% each time the server sends position updates.
-In the game of Pong, the Ball's velocity should not bend at all, because the ball's velocity can change suddenly as it hits a wall or a paddle.
-We also give the Ball an initial velocity when it is created.
+In the game of Pong, the Ball's velocity *should not* bend at all, because the ball's velocity can change suddenly as it hits a wall or a paddle.

 ```javascript
 class Ball extends DynamicObject {